Relations between Information and Estimation in Discrete-Time L\'evy Channels: Conclusions

 \section{Conclusions}

-We have introduced the family of scalar L\'evy channels, where the output conditioned on the input is a random variable having an infinitely divisible law.
+We have introduced the family of discrete-time L\'evy channels, where the output conditioned on the input is a random variable having an infinitely divisible law.
 We establish new and general relations between fundamental information measures and optimal estimation loss for this class of channels, under natural and explicitly identified loss functions.
-We conjecture that the scalar L\'evy channels are the largest family of channels admitting information-estimation relations that fully parallel the known results for the Gaussian and Poisson models.
-As corollaries of our results, we unify the known results for the Gaussian and Poisson models, and present novel representations for the entropy and relative entropy.
-We illustrate our results via two examples: the Gamma and Negative Binomial channels.
+We conjecture that the discrete-time L\'evy channels are the largest family of channels admitting information-estimation relations that fully parallel the known results for the Gaussian and Poisson models.
+It would be an interesting challenge to prove our main results without using the tools from continuous time stochastic process theory.